q-0q/joule-guide/joule-guide.md

 Joule's Shift cannot travel through terrain, so colliding with a wall during the dash will affect its trajectory.
 If the angle of the wall is shallow enough to the dashing direction, she will slide along the boundary of the terrain, which will readjust the direction of the dash.
 This allows Joule to bend and curve her shift along and around obstacles.

 ## Shift charging tech

-While charging dash, Joule is considered in the airborne state, even if she casts from standing on the ground.
 If Joule is airborne when she starts charging, she will remain airborne and retain any horizontal velocity she had when she started charging.
-Additionally, Joule's vertical velocity is zeroed out while charging.
+This means if Joule starts channeling shift while jumping through the air, she will slide.
+It's a subtle amount of movement, but it technically can be used to extend the range of your dash, or to dodge attacks while charging.
+If Joule can get more horizontal momentum from a different source like a Zeph Shift or a fan, she can slide much further.

-This means if Joule starts channeling shift while jumping through the air, she will slide slightly while she's charging.
-It's a pretty subtle amount of movement, but it technically can be used to extend the range of your dash, or to dodge attacks while charging.
-If Joule can get more horizontal momentum from a different source like a Zeph Shift or a fan, she will slide much further.
+Additionally, Joule's vertical velocity is zeroed out while charging and dashing.
+You can shift while extremely low in the abyss to make escapes that are hard for a lot of characters to contest.

 Joule can freely rotate her field of view, and subsequently her character model, while charging.
 This means she can charge her shift for a duration, but change her dash direction at the last moment.
 This has no tangible effect but it can be used as a mind-game or to catch people off guard and make it harder for them to react to the Shift.
 This is especially powerful when you have multiple enemy hunters stacked at once and you fake out which of them you go for.

 Combining this with the jump-charge-slide can really throw people off, especially against better players that are conditioned to be very cautious of Shift.